 De minimis requests

-Sending requests to crown dependencies or overseas territories
+Sending requests to the crown dependencies

 St James Chambers